ClouDesire/docusaurus/docs/syndication.md

 configuration attribute in the subscription resource will be modified accordingly to your request.

-The customer will receive a new invoice, that needs to be payed, with prices scaled depending on how many days are remaining for the current billing period of the existing subscription.
+The customer will receive a new invoice, that needs to be paid, with prices scaled depending on how many days are remaining for the current billing period of the existing subscription.